ajz34/Py_xDH/README.md

 - Thanks labmates for valuable discussions and suggestions.
 - Thanks supervisor and teachers in lab for project support and server support.
 - Thanks parents for project support.
 - Currently, the author does not know any funding grants supporting this project.
+It should have some.
+  Project is almost personally driven at this stage.
 - Futher discussion is welcomed by raising issue or e-mail.
 Chinese is prefered; English is also okay.